You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 1. How common is Lipitor liver damage?

-Common symptoms of Lipitor liver damage include fatigue, loss of appetite, nausea and vomiting, abdominal pain, and yellowing of the skin and eyes.
+Symptoms of Lipitor liver damage may include fatigue, loss of appetite, nausea and vomiting, abdominal pain, yellowing of the skin and eyes (jaundice), dark urine, and pale or clay-colored stools.

 Sources